matt-goldeck/RestfulBuster/README.md

 A collection of content useful in studies of government web censorship is either manually or automatically extracted and then stored on a MySQL server at Montclair State University.
 This application aims to provide easy, RESTful access to the aforementioned content.
 As of right now this content, broadly speaking, is:
  - RSS Articles: Articles scraped from RSS feeds in both their original text form and a processed 'bag-of-words'.
 Associated metrics are included.
  - FreeWeibo Content: Posts and topics that have been determined to have been censored by the FreeWeibo Project.
 Stored similarly to articles.
- - More, eventually.
+ - Novaya Gazeta: Articles from the Novaya Gazeta, a Russian newspaper known for critical and controversial coverage of political and social affairs in Russia.

 Search through this content works very crudely.
 I ~~stole~~ was inspired by some common blog search algorithms that look through the content of each post and assign points based on whether or not the whole query or parts of the query are present.
 As news articles and social media posts are very similiar to blogs, I felt this suited the need rather well.
-Relevance points are assigned very unscientifically to the standard of "had a good gut feeling about it."
+Relevance points are assigned very unscientifically to the standard of "I had a good gut feeling about it."
 They are described in this table:

 Match | Score
 ------|------